-Human Resource Development (HRD), as defined by the HRD faculty at Texas A&M University, is the process of improving learning and performance in individual, group, and organizational contexts through domains of expertise such as lifelong learning, career development, training and development, and organizational development.
-Interested students have opportunities for international travel, professional presentations and writing for publication.
+Human Resource Development (HRD) is the process of improving learning and performance in individual, group, and organizational contexts through domains of expertise such as lifelong learning, career development, training and development, and organizational development.
+Our students have opportunities for international travel, professional presentations and writing for publication.

 Degree: Ph.D. in Educational Human Resource Development

 Degrees Offered: Doctor of Philosophy

 Credit Hours: 72 credit hours with a master’s degree

 All prospective Ph.D. students are highly encouraged to meet with a program faculty member prior to applying to the program, to ask questions and ensure that it will help meet your goals.
 These meetings can also serve as opportunities for prospective students to find out what type of candidates the program is looking for.